kgdn/buffet/README.md

 ## Features

 - Create, start, stop, and delete QEMU/KVM virtual machines
-- Connect to virtual machines using noVNC and websockify
+- Securely access virtual machines using noVNC over WSS
-- Manage virtual machine images, logos, and distributions using a JSON file
+- Define custom operating systems and distributions using JSON
 - Administer users, virtual machines and logs from the admin panel
 - Secure user authentication and authorisation using JSON Web Tokens (JWT) and bcrypt
 - Lightweight and easy to install on any GNU/Linux server
+- Fully responsive design that works on desktops, tablets, and smartphones

 ## Screenshots